pmunts/arm-mcu/micropython/README.md

     export ARMSRC=$(HOME)/arm-mcu

-A **MicroPython Framework for ARM MCU Platforms** project directory contains a number of files.
+A **MicroPython** project directory contains a number of files.
 The easiest way to create a new project is to copy the contents of the `template` project directory into your new project directory:

     mkdir myproject